Flag of Belarus: Protocol

 Belarusian diplomats and various government officials (such as the President and the Prime Minister) display the flag on vehicles.
 On special occasions, such as memorial services and family holidays, and it can be used at ceremonies and events hosted by public organisations, companies, and NGOs.
 The regulations were issued in the same decree that defined the Belarusian flag.
 The national flag has been incorporated into the badge of the guard units in the Belarusian armed forces.
 The pole should be three times longer than the width of the flag.

 According to the 1995 presidential decree, the national flag is to be used on a staff that is coloured gold (ochre).
 Other parts of the protocol specify the finial (the metal ornament on a flag pole) as diamond-shaped and coloured in a yellow metal.
 In this diamond there is a five-pointed star (similar to that used in the national emblem).
 The diamond pattern represents another continuation of Soviet flag traditions.
 The Day of the National Emblem and Flag of Belarus is 15 May.

 Historical flags

 White-red-white flag

-The white-red-white flag was used by the Belarusian People's Republic in 1918 before Belarus became a Soviet Republic, then by the Belarusian national movement in West Belarus followed by widespread unofficial use during the Nazi occupation of Belarus between 1942 and 1944, and again after it regained its independence in 1991 until the 1995 referendum.
+The white-red-white flag was used by the Belarusian People's Republic in 1918 before Belarus became a Soviet Republic, then by the Belarusian national movement in West Belarus followed by use during the Nazi occupation of Belarus between 1943 and 1944, and again after it regained its independence in 1991 until the (disputed) 1995 referendum.

-Opposition groups have continued to use this flag, though its display in Belarus has been restricted by the government of Belarus, which claims it is linked with Nazi collaboration due to its use by Belarusian collaborators during World War II.
+Opposition groups have continued to use this flag.
+However, the Belarusian government has discouraged its use, claiming it is linked with Belarusian collaborators who adopted the flag during World War II.
 The white-red-white flag has been used in protests against the government, most recently the 2020–2021 Belarusian protests, and by the Belarusian diaspora.